-Held attended Sacred Heart-Griffin High School where he was a multiple time state champion and record breaker.
-In his senior year in 2014 he was named Illinois State Swimmer of the Year.
+Held attended Sacred Heart-Griffin High School where he was a multiple-time state champion and record breaker.
+In his senior year, 2014, he was named Illinois State Swimmer of the Year.

 North Carolina State University

-As a freshman, Held was a big part of the wolf packs relay success.
-He was a member of the 200, 400 and 800 freestyle relays that took the ACC championship titles.
-At the NCAA Championships he was a member of the 400 and 800 yard freestyle relays that placed 2nd to earn All-American honors.
-He was also named a second team All-American in the 50 and 100 yard freestlye.
+As a freshman, Held was a big part of the Wolfpack’s relay success.
+He was a member of the 200, 400 and 800 freestyle relays that took the ACC Championship titles.
+At the NCAA Championships, he was a member of the 400- and 800-yard freestyle relays that placed second to earn All-American honors.
+He was also named a second team All-American in the 50- and 100-yard freestyle.

-At the 2016 NCAA championships Held helped NC State to its first ever relay national title.
-The wolfpack won the 400 yard freestyle relay and added silvers in the 200 and 800 relays.
-In his individual events, Held finished 4th in the 100 meter freestyle, 7th in the 50 and 9th in the 200.
+At the 2016 NCAA Championships, Held helped NC State to its first-ever relay national title.
+The Wolfpack won the 400-yard freestyle relay and added silvers in the 200 and 800 relays.
+In his individual events, Held finished fourth in the 100 freestyle, 7th in the 50, and 9th in the 200.

 At the 2017 NCAA Championships, Held earned seven out of seven All-American First Team honors while picking up a medal of each color.

-His other All-American swims came in the 100 yard butterfly where he finished 4th in 44.92, and a 4th and 6th place finish in the 200 yard freestyle and medley relays.
+His other All-American swims came in the 100-yard butterfly, where he finished fourth in 44.92, and a fourth and sixth place finish in the 200-yard freestyle and medley relays.

-Held earned his first international call up at the 2016 Olympic Games in the 400 meter freestyle relay, narrowly missing out on the individual spot.
-In a close fought finish at the Trials, Held was coming back on Florida’s Caleb Dressel but the touch didn’t go his way.
-Held finished 3 hundredths of a second behind second place.
-His third place finish was enough to earn him a spot on the relay in Rio.
+Held earned his first international call up at the 2016 Olympic Games in the 400-meter freestyle relay, narrowly missing out on the individual spot.
+In a close-fought finish at the Trials, Held was coming back on Florida’s Caleb Dressel but the touch didn’t go his way.
+Held finished three one-hundredths of a second behind second place.
+His third-place finish was enough to earn him a spot on the relay in Rio.

 2016 Rio Olympics

-Making his international debut on the worlds biggest sporting stage, Held helped Team USA to a gold medal in the 400 meter freestyle relay.
+Making his international debut on the world’s biggest sporting stage, Held helped Team USA to a gold medal in the 400-meter freestyle relay.
 The Olympic rookie took over from the most successful Olympian of all time, Michael Phelps, for the third leg.
-Phelps and Caeleb Dressel combined to give Held a one second head start on France who hit the halfway mark in second.
-Held’s split of 47.73 maintained the lead for USA and Nathan Adrian sealed the win.
+Phelps and Caeleb Dressel combined to give Held a one-second head start on France, who hit the halfway mark in second place.
+Held’s split of 47.73 maintained the lead for the USA and Nathan Adrian sealed the win.

 2017 World University Games

-On the first night of competition, Held got the ball rolling with teammates Maxime Rooney, Justin Ress, and Justin Lynch to take gold in the 4x100m Free Relay, where Held split 48.25.
-On Day 5, Held kept the gold coming in with a win in the individual 100m freestyle, touching at 48.36, securing the victory by only .02.
+On the first night of competition, Held got the ball rolling with teammates Maxime Rooney, Justin Ress, and Justin Lynch to take gold in the 4x100m free relay, where Held split 48.25.
+On Day 5, Held kept the gold coming with a win in the individual 100m freestyle, touching at 48.36, securing the victory by only .02.

 2018 Short Course World Championships

-At the 2018 summer nationals, Held placed 8th in the 100 freestyle, just outside of qualifying for any major international long course meets for summer of 2018/2019.
+At 2018 Summer Nationals, Held placed eighth in the 100 freestyle, just outside of qualifying for any major international long course meets for the summer of 2018/2019.
 However, he did end up on the roster for the 2018 Short Course Worlds team, where Held took full advantage of the opportunity given.
-Held’s first swim was leading off the men’s 4×100 free relay in the prelims, where he broke an American record in the 100 free.
-He didn’t stop there, his swim earning him a spot of 6 more relay finals, including the 4×100 free (gold), mixed 4×50 free (gold), 4×50 free (gold), 4×200 free (4th), 4×50 medley (silver), and 4×100 medley (gold).
+Held’s first swim was leading off the men’s 4×100 free relay in prelims, where he broke an American record in the 100 free.
+He didn’t stop there, his swim earning him a spot on six more relay finals, including the 4×100 free (gold), mixed 4×50 free (gold), 4×50 free (gold), 4×200 free (4th), 4×50 medley (silver), and 4×100 medley (gold).